Restoration

 Passive Recovery

 Passive recovery includes all measures that contribute to recovery without physical activity.
-The most important factor is sufficient and high-quality Sleep quality, in which most repair and adaptation processes take place.
+The most important factor is sufficient and high-quality sleep, in which most repair and adaptation processes take place.
 Competitive athletes often need 8 to 10 hours of sleep per night to recover optimally.

 Further passive recovery measures include: